V838 Monocerotis is a red variable star also known as Nova Monocerotis 2002, located in the constellation Monoceros.

 What made the star famous when the first Hubble images arrived was the phenomenon known as light echo, an optical analogue to the sound echo, typically produced by rapidly brightening objects like supernovae and novae.

-A supernova occurs either if a white dwarf explodes after accumulating too much fuel from a companion or if a star runs out of fuel at its core, collapses into a dense object, and then explodes outward.
+A supernova, on the other hand, occurs either if a white dwarf explodes after accumulating too much fuel from a companion or if a star runs out of fuel at its core, collapses into a dense object, and then explodes outward.

 The shells of dust visible around V838 Monocerotis are not the result of the star expelling matter, but of circumstellar dust being illuminated by the star’s light echo.The light echo of V838 Monocerotis is a result of the light from the progenitor star illuminating and reflecting off the nearby clouds of dust and gas.
 The reflection of the light increases the length of the light’s path and as a result the light lags behind the starlight that travels directly to Earth.
 In effect, what appears to us as an expanding shell of ejected material is really light from the eruptions continually expanding outward.
 The surface of the light echo has an elliptical shape with the star at one focus and Earth at the other, and the echo’s expansion rate can’t be used to determine the distance to the V838 Mon system.